FHA Cash Out Refinance Guidelines

 Borrower Employment History Requirement

-Borrowers are typically required to have two years of continuous employment history to be eligible for the FHA cash out refinance mortgage.
-Exceptions to the two year work history requirement may be made for borrowers who were in the military or who recently graduated from college or graduate school as both military service and full-time education typically count as employment history when you apply for an FHA loan.
+Borrowers are typically required to have two years of continuous employment history to be eligible for an FHA cash out refinance.
+Exceptions to the two year work history requirement may be made for borrowers who were in the military or who recently graduated from college or graduate school as both military service and full-time education typically count as employment history when you apply for a mortgage.
 Explainable employment gaps such as seasonal jobs or situations where the borrower has returned to their job after an extended absence may be permitted under certain circumstances.

 Non-occupant co-borrowers or co-signers are not permitted according to program guidelines.
 This means that all borrowers must reside in the property being financed.
 For example, a parent cannot so-sign the mortgage for a child unless they all live in the home being mortgaged.

-The interest rate you pay on an FHA cash out refinance depends on several factors including your credit score and loan-to-value (LTV) ratio.
-Borrowers with higher credit scores receive lower mortgage rates while borrowers with lower credit scores and higher LTV ratios pay higher rates.
+The mortgage rate you pay on an FHA cash out refinance depends on several factors including your credit score and loan-to-value (LTV) ratio.
+Borrowers with higher credit scores receive lower rates while borrowers with lower credit scores and higher LTV ratios pay higher rates.
 The mortgage rate for an FHA cash out refinance is usually higher than the interest rate on a standard FHA loan but lower than the rate for a conventional cash out refinance loan.
-The mortgage rate for an FHA cash out refinance is lower because the program is backed by the government and borrowers are required to pay FHA mortgage insurance.
-Borrowers should shop multiple lenders to find the FHA cash out refinance loan with the lowest mortgage rate and closing costs.
+The rate is lower because the program is backed by the government and borrowers are required to pay mortgage insurance premium.
+Borrowers should shop multiple lenders to find the FHA cash out refinance with the lowest mortgage rate and closing costs.